Xiaomi Redmi Y2 India price, colour options revealed ahead of today’s launch

 — Ishan Agarwal (@IshanAgarwal24) June 1, 2018

 Xiaomi Redmi S2 has dual rear cameras – 12MP primary sensor and a 5MP secondary sensor.
 The vertically stacked dual cameras have dual-tone LED flash support and offer Portrait mode, and EIS.
 Redmi S2 sports a rear-mounted fingerprint sensor.
-The 3080mAh and runs MIUI 9.
+The phone is also powered by a 3080mAh and runs MIUI 9.
 A Portrait mode driven by ‘AI’ will also be offered on its front camera.

 Xiaomi Redmi Y1 will launch alongside MIUI 10 software, which is the company’s own user-interface, in India.
 The Chinese company will likely announce a list and timeline for the rollout of the new MIUI operating system as well.

 For all the latest Technology News, download Indian Express App